 - Carcinoma of the breast or known or suspected carcinoma of the prostate (5.4) - Women who are pregnant.
-Testosterone may cause fetal harm (4, 5.7, 8.1) - Hypersensitivity to KYZATREX or any of its ingredients (4) - Hypogonadal conditions not associated with structural or genetic etiologies (4)
+Testosterone may cause fetal harm (4, 5.7, 8.1) - Hypersensitivity to KYZATREXTM or any of its ingredients (4) - Hypogonadal conditions not associated with structural or genetic etiologies (4)

--- WARNINGS AND PRECAUTIONS--
+------WARNINGS AND PRECAUTIONS -------WARNINGS AND PRECAUTIONS

 - Polycythemia: Monitor hemoglobin or hematocrit approximately every 3 months to detect increased red blood cell mass and polycythemia.
-Discontinue KYZATREX if necessary (5.1). - Venous thromboembolism (VTE): VTE, including deep vein thrombosis (DVT) and pulmonary embolism (PE) have been reported in patients using testosterone.
-Discontinue KYZATREX if VTE is suspected and initiate appropriate workup and management (5.2). - Worsening of Benign Prostatic Hyperplasia (BPH) and Potential Risk of Prostate Cancer: Monitor patients for worsening of signs and symptoms of BPH.
-Evaluate patients for prostate cancer, including monitoring prostate specific antigen (PSA) prior to initiating and during treatment with androgens (5.3). - Blood Pressure Increases: KYZATREX can increase blood pressure, which can increase cardiovascular risk over time.
-Measure blood pressure periodically.
-Not recommended for use in men with uncontrolled hypertension (5.4) - Abuse of Testosterone and Monitoring of Testosterone Concentrations: If testosterone use at doses higher than recommended for the approved indication and in combination with other anabolic androgenic steroids is suspected, check serum testosterone concentration (5.5). - Potential for Adverse Effects on Spermatogenesis: KYZATREX may cause azoospermia (5.7). - Edema: Edema, with or without congestive heart failure (CHF), may occur in patients with pre-existing cardiac, renal, or hepatic disease.
-Discontinue KYZATREX and initiate appropriate workup (5.9). - Sleep Apnea: KYZATREX may potentiate sleep apnea in those with risk factors (5.10) - Lipid Changes: KYZATREX may affect serum lipid profile.
-Monitor patient lipid concentrations periodically; if necessary, adjust dosage of lipid lowering drug(s) or discontinue KYZATREX (5.12).
+Discontinue KYZATREXTM if necessary (5.2). - Worsening of Benign Prostatic Hyperplasia (BPH) and Potential Risk of Prostate Cancer: Monitor patients for worsening of signs and symptoms of BPH.
+Evaluate patients for prostate cancer, including monitoring prostate specific antigen (PSA) prior to initiating and during treatment with androgens (5.4).

+- Venous thromboembolism (VTE): VTE, including deep vein thrombosis (DVT) and pulmonary embolism (PE) have been reported in patients using testosterone.
+Discontinue KYZATREXTM if VTE is suspected and initiate appropriate workup and management (5.5). - Abuse of Testosterone and Monitoring of Serum Testosterone: If testosterone use at doses higher than recommended for the approved indication and in combination with other anabolic androgenic steroids is suspected, check serum testosterone concentration (5.6). - Potential for Adverse Effects on Spermatogenesis: KYZATREXTM may cause azoospermia (5.8). - Edema: Edema, with or without congestive heart failure (CHF), may occur in patients with pre-existing cardiac, renal, or hepatic disease.
+Discontinue KYZATREXTM and initiate appropriate workup (5.10). - Sleep Apnea: KYZATREXTM may potentiate sleep apnea in those with risk factors (5.11) - Lipid Changes: KYZATREXTM may affect serum lipid profile.
+Monitor patient lipid concentrations periodically; if necessary, adjust dosage of lipid lowering drug(s) or discontinue KYZATREXTM (5.13).